 If you choose to make an appointment, you could explain that you need time to discuss concerns related to your surgery.
 That way, they can schedule a talking appointment and give you extra time.
 In preparation, it would help to make a list of your specific questions and concerns.
 Would you like to learn more about the oophorectomy procedure, itself?
 What else do you want to know about your reproductive health?
 Remember, no one can read your mind — not even the best health care provider.

-If you don't get the information you want or need from your health care provider or gynecologist, it's important to take the opportunity to get a second opinion.
+If you don't get the information you want or need from your health care provider or gynecologist, it's a good idea to take the opportunity to get a second opinion.
 Your health care provider, insurance company, or trusted friends can help you find someone who is willing to take the time to talk with you.
-Many health care providers truly believe that education is an important part of health care.
+Many health care providers truly believe that education is a critical part of health care.

 Hope this information and these suggestions bring you some calm,Alice!